Student iPad Scheme – September 2026

 - Skriva Stylus for iPad

-- Protective case
+- STM Dux plus Protective case and screen protector

-- MDM & safeguarding control
+- MDM & safeguarding software

 - All educational apps & subscriptions required for school and home use